ap-csp-whs-2024-2025/intro-assignment-sofia709/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is that i have 2 cats
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: How long have you been a teacher?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in: